 Let’s focus on row 3.
 First of all, the distribution of interest is education level by family wealth, as shown in columns A and B. That is, the independent variable x is wealth, while the output variable y is education level.
-The distribution refers to male responders aged 20-29, as per columns C and D. The distribution is displayed in percentages, as shown in column E. Column F tells us we are looking at the distribution of responders whose education level y equals 2.
+The distribution refers to male responders aged 25-44, as per columns C and D. The distribution is displayed in percentages, as shown in column E. Column F tells us we are looking at the distribution of responders whose education level y equals 2.
 Columns G to L tell us the wealth distribution of responders whose y=2.
-For instance, looking at cell J3 we can say 36% of the male survey responders aged 20-29 who belong to a family in the fourth wealth quintile have a lower secondary education.
+For instance, looking at cell J3 we can say about 53% of the male survey responders aged 25-44 who belong to a family in the fourth wealth quintile have a lower secondary education.

 From a programming standpoint, it is useful to look at the table by independent variable (x) categories.
-In this example, taking cells G2 to G6 (all of which refer to males aged 20-29) we know male agents in the simulation who belong to the lowest wealth quintile will have a probability of (roughly) 21% of reaching an education level =2, and a (roughly) 79% probability of reaching an education level = 3.
-In other terms, about one out five of the lowest-quintile males in the simulation will finish middle school, and about four out of four will finish high school.
+In this example, taking cells J2 to J6 (all of which refer to males aged 25-44) we know male agents in the simulation who belong to the fourth wealth quintile will have a probability of (roughly) 53% of reaching an education level =2, a (roughly) 35% of reaching an education level = 3 and a (roughly) 12% probability of reaching an education level = 4.
+In other terms, about half of fourth-quintile males will finish middle school, about a third will graduate from high school and those who are left will get a university degree.